DigitalDesignSchool/ce2020labs/README.md

 This is very annoying for multiple reasons:

 9.1.
-We don't want to mix the source files with generated files in the same directory.
+We don't want to mix the source files with the generated files in the same directory.
 9.2.
 A student should be able to start any project from scratch at any moment, discarding all changes made by Quartus.
 9.3.
-Some of Quartus changes are Quartus version-specific.
+Some of Quartus's changes are Quartus version-specific.
 We don't want this - the examples should run on any version of Quartus starting from ~13.1.
 9.4.
 We don't want to accidentally check in some temporary file into the Git tree.

-We resolve this issue we created a Bash script create_run_directories.bash that creates temporary directories with the copies of the relevant .qsf and .sdc files.
+In order to resolve this issue, we created a Bash script create_run_directories.bash that creates temporary directories with the copies of the relevant .qsf and .sdc files.
-The script traverses the lab package tree looking for top.v files.
-When the scrip founds one, it creates a directory named "run" with the copies of the project files from the scripts subdirectory.
+The script traverses the source tree looking for the top.v files.
+When the script finds one, it creates a directory named "run" with the copies of the project files from the scripts subdirectory.
-These run subdirectories are not supposed to be checked in - they are ignored by git checkin because "run/" is put into .gitignore file.
+These run subdirectories are not supposed to be checked in, they are ignored by the git commit command because we put "run/" into the .gitignore file.

 To run this scripts under Linux: